The Rise of Software as a Service (SaaS)

 How will the SaaS marketplace change in the future?

 With many businesses already utilizing some form of cloud CRM application, growth in this particular section of the marketplace is expected to be slower than others.
-In 2015, CRM accounted for 31.6% of the global cloud applications market; by 2020, forecasts indicate this will drop to 23.8%.
+The expected growth has continued but since a large jump in 2017, the acceleration of CRM growth has been consistent and steady.
+The forecast for the next 3 years is expected to continue at this pace.

 By contrast, business areas such as Analytics, Content Management and Product Life Cycles are likely to see SaaS revenues grow at a much faster rate, with products in these areas currently in their early stages.
 The growth of cloud subscriptions in these areas is likely to correlate with an increased development focus, as well as providers migrating existing customers to new cloud applications.